-- a) Is the gender marker data assigned to SELP project representative of reality? - b) To what extent have gender equality, inclusion and the empowerment of women been addressed in the design, implementation and monitoring of the project?
+- a) Is the gender marker data assigned to DHL project representative of reality? - b) To what extent have gender equality, inclusion and the empowerment of women been addressed in the design, implementation and monitoring of the project?

-Please note that specific questions on the key outputs of SELP are expected to be included in the inception report.
-The Lead Evaluator, with support from the Subject Specialist, will finalize the specific questions to be used in coordination with UNDP.
+Please note that specific questions on the key outputs of DHL are expected to be included in the inception report.
+The Lead Evaluator will finalize the specific questions to be used in coordination with UNDP.